-In this monthly structured learning activity, interns joins other psychology trainees at the Manville School for didactic presentations and case presentations focused on psychoeducational testing and complex cognitive/learning profiles.
-Topics covered include planning and conducting school-based psychological testing; test selection, administration, and interpretation; integration of data and report writing; communication of results to diverse audiences; domains assessed and related measures (e.g., cognitive/intellectual, achievement, language and socio-pragmatics, visual-motor, construction, and spatial, attention and executive functioning, memory, behavioral and social-emotional functioning, adaptive functioning, personal adjustment and personality); specific learning profiles and intervention recommendations (e.g., ASD, ADHD, LDs); professional ethics in assessment and decision-making; cultural competency/ diversity.
-The Psychoeducational Testing Seminar is led by the Manville School Director of Assessment.
+In this bi-weekly structured learning activity, interns join other psychology trainees at the Manville School for didactic presentations and case presentations focused on clinical interviews, MSE, psychoeducational testing and complex cognitive/learning profiles.
+Topics covered include planning and conducting school-based psychological testing; test selection, administration, and interpretation; integration of data and report writing; communication of results to diverse audiences; domains assessed and related measures (e.g., cognitive/intellectual, achievement, language and sociopragmatics, visual-motor, construction, and spatial, attention and executive functioning, memory, behavioral and social-emotional functioning, adaptive functioning, personal adjustment and personality); specific learning profiles and intervention recommendations (e.g., ASD, ADHD, LDs); professional ethics in assessment and decision-making; multicultural assessments; and facilitating testing feedback session.
+Throughout the year, interns and other psychology trainees will have an opportunity to bring their ongoing test cases for discussion and formulating integrated reports.
+The Psychoeducational Testing Seminar is led by the Manville School Staff Psychologist.